LLDM-Doom-Modding/ZChecker/README.md

 - `zcev map2` or `zcev level2`.
 Warp to the `Everything_alternative` map.

-Note: the alternative Everything map may be outdated in the beta versions of the project, so, if you're using one of them, it's recommended to warp to the `Everything_simple` instead.
+Note: the alternative Everything map may be outdated in the beta versions of the project, so, if you're using one of the default, it's recommended to warp to the `Everything_simple` instead.

-## General notes

-Wildcards in actor names are `*` (asterisk) and `-` (hyphen).

-`*` may be replaced with any amount (including 0). `-` works the same way but will have at least one character.

-Wildcards may be used anywhere and more than once in the mask, so a string like "a-a-a-a" will be parsed as "ArachnotronPlasma", and string "*card" will list all actors whose names end with with "card".
-To select a specific classname from the list, you can use the `:<index>` or `,<index>` postfixes.
-For example, "`shot*:2`" will resolve to "Shotgun" (because first element in the list is a "ShotgunGuy" and second is a "Shotgun").

-Due to the internal netevent resolution restrictions, you won't be able to provide arbitrary number of space-delimited (" ") arguments for CCMDs.
-So, if you want to summon a ShotgunGuy that faces away from the player, will not infight others, has a TID of 4, and a great health value, you must specify all of the extra parameters in the comma-separated list: `zcsummon shotgunguy noinfight,relang:180,tid:4,hp:99999`.

 <p><br></p>